Magikcraft/insulin-engine/README.md

 If you are a parent of a child diagnosed with Type 1 Diabetes in Queensland, join the [TOPIQ (Type One Parents In Queensland) Facebook group](https://www.facebook.com/groups/TOPIQ/) for a supportive community.

-This project was initiated as a [Landmark Self-Expression and Leadership Program](http://www.landmarkworldwide.com/advanced-programs/self-expression-and-leadership-program) project using the structures and coaching of the project, and is empowered by developers from [Magikcraft](http://www.magikcraft.io), with the support of [Diabetes Queensland](http://www.diabetesqld.org.au/).
+This project was initiated as a [Landmark Self-Expression and Leadership Program](http://www.landmarkworldwide.com/advanced-programs/self-expression-and-leadership-program) project using the structures and coaching of the program, and is empowered by developers from [Magikcraft](http://www.magikcraft.io), with the support of [Diabetes Queensland](http://www.diabetesqld.org.au/).

 For more information on Type 1 Diabetes initiatives by technology teams around the world, see the [#WeAreNotWaiting hashtag on Twitter](https://twitter.com/search?q=%23WeAreNotWaiting&src=typd).